ovh/docs/pages/cloud/dedicated/mail_sending_optimization/guide.en-asia.md

 ### Configure the SPF record.

-If you are using a dedicated infrastructure (e.g. a dedicated server, VPS, Public or Private Cloud instance), the optimal SPF record is: `v=spf1 ip4:server_ipv4 ~all`.
+If you are using a dedicated infrastructure (e.g. a dedicated server, VPS, Public Cloud instance or Hosted Private Cloud VM), the optimal SPF record is: `v=spf1 ip4:server_ipv4 ~all`.
 Please remember to replace 'server_ipv4' with your server's IPv4 address.

 > [!primary]
 >
-> The symbol before the **all** is very important:
+> The symbol before **all** is very important:
 >
 > - `+`: accept
 > - `-`: do not accept